The best place to start on project anatomy is to create a blank project.

 A javascript linter is important to ensure code quality.
 Angularity uses JS Hint.
 The JS Hint

-rule set is encoded in the .jshintrc
+rule set is encoded in the .jshintrc file.

 Angularity Config